mailpace/blog/content/blog/what-happens-when-you-send-an-email-to-spam.md

 - If registered, an email complaint is sent through the FBL programme in ARF format
 - The original sender takes action to prevent further spam being sent (in theory)

 These final two steps can take a relatively long time to get through (hours or days), and many senders are not registered with the FBL programmes.
-So to prevent future spam arriving your best bet is to look out for a [List-Unsubscribe](https://www.litmus.com/blog/the-ultimate-guide-to-list-unsubscribe/) link or Unsubscribe link in the email footer, or use [temporary email addresses](https://www.idbloc.co/) and turn them off when done.
+So to prevent future spam arriving your best bet is to look out for a [List-Unsubscribe](https://www.litmus.com/blog/the-ultimate-guide-to-list-unsubscribe/) link or Unsubscribe link in the email footer, or use a temporary email addresses and turn them off when done.